-Baking on several levels
+Baking on two levels

 Use 4D hot air.
 Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.
-Baking on two levels:

-Universal pan: Level 3

-Baking tray: Level 1
+- Universal pan: Level 3 Baking tray: Level 1

-Baking tins/dishes on the wire rack First wire rack: Level 3 Second wire rack: Level 1
+- Baking tins/dishes on the wire rack

+First wire rack: Level 3

+Second wire rack: Level 1